RavitejaUppulapu/VIRTUSA-JatayuS4-Hawkcoders/README.md

-# Predictive Maintenance Banking Infrastructure (PMBI)
+# Predictive Maintenance for Banking Infrastructure (PMBI)

 A comprehensive predictive maintenance system for banking infrastructure, leveraging real-time monitoring, analytics, and machine learning to prevent equipment failures and optimize maintenance schedules.